Falyrion/EasyDiscordBridge/README.md

 Navigate into that folder and open the `config.yml` file inside with a text editor of your choice.

 Inside the config lookout for the following parts:
-- `clientID` -> Replace the "0" with your client-ID
+- `clientID` -> Replace the "0" with your bots token
 - `textChannelRead` -> Replace the "0" with the ID of the channel you want the bot to read messages from
 - `textChannelWrite` -> Replace the "0" with the ID of the channel you want the bot to send messages to